spiralhalo/GlossyGoodness/README.md

-# GlossyGoodness
+# Glossy Goodness

-Poor man's specular light shader for (Canvas)[https://github.com/grondag/canvas] renderer (a fabric minecraft).
+Poor man's specular light shader for [Canvas](https://github.com/grondag/canvas) renderer (a fabric minecraft).

 As is common with minecraft shaders, it works with sun light only.
 Block light does nothing.